+Figure 6 shows topics distribution with Kafka for the same scenario as in Figure 4.
+In the Figure 6 each Kafka topic has 2 partitions and we have 4 topics because the channels are shared.
+Because each topic has two partitions, read and write parallelism in this case is equal to the exclusive channel scenario with RabbitMQ (Figure 5).
+But in practical scenarios we will have less number of partitions than devices connected per gateway.
+This will make the parallelism greater than the shared channels with RabbitMQ but less than the exclusive channels.

 4. TurtleBot Follower Application

 In order to explore possible configurations for the IoTCloud framework, we have used the Microsoft Kinect[22] and TurtleBot[23].
 The Microsoft Kinect consists of an IR camera, an RGB camera, an IR emitter, and several auxiliary features.
 Our project was not concerned with the details of the hardware but complete discussions of the Kinects specifications and method of depth calculation are available.
 Currently, there are numerous open-source projects and academic studies utilizing the Kinect, due to the sensors affordability and host of applications.
 In addition, a well-documented robot incorporating the Kinect is already available, the TurtleBot by Willow Garage.
 It is because of these many resources that the Kinect and TurtleBot were chosen as a subject for the development of a sensor to cloud processing framework.
-In our application the TurtleBot follows a target in front of it by trying to maintain a constant distance to the target.
+In our application the TurtleBot follows a large target in front of it by trying to maintain a constant distance to the target.
 Compressed depth images of the Kinect camera are sent to the cloud and the processing topology calculates a point cloud of the TurtleBot’s field of view.
 The algorithm uses the point cloud to calculate an average point, the centroid, of a hypothetical box in front of the TurtleBot.
 Shifts in the centroid are calculated and command messages, in the form of vectors, are sent back to the Turtlebot using its ROS[24] API.
 The Turtlebot then actuates these vectors in order to maintain a set distance from the centroid.

 4.1 Reading Depth Frames from the Kinect: The initial step in developing our application utilizing the Kinect depth camera was finding a driver to read in the Kinect data stream.
 The TurtleBot is operated with ROS, the open-source robotics operating system, which has an available Kinect driver.
 The ROS Kinect driver is built on OpenKinect’s libfreenect[25] driver so in order to avoid any unnecessary overhead, libfreenect was used pure.
 Libfreenect is an open-source Kinect driver that provides a Java interface to both the IR and RGB cameras.
 Methods are provided to start a depth stream and handle frames. libfreenect was originally implemented in C++, although a Java JNA wrapper is now available.